Saturday, September 17, 2022

 This is what Europeans look for.
 It is a reminder that the "Doctrine of Discovery" and "terra nullius" are still current concepts for Europeans.
 This is the notion that if a thing (which until recently included people) was not already "owned" in a Roman/European sense, then it could be claimed to be owned simply through seizure.

 European notions of properly grant exclusivity, but without any responsibility.
-Once "owned", the thing can be harmed or even destroyed without any responsibility to others (human, non-human living things, differently animated things).
+Once "owned", the thing can be harmed or even destroyed without any responsibility to others (human, non-human living beings, differently animated beings).

 When Europeans first started to visit this continent, which the peoples near where I live call "Turtle Island", they didn't recognize the people here as civilized and had an unwillingness to even treat them as humans.
 When Samuel de Champlain, a subject of the French kingdom, first came across a citizen of the Haudenosaunee in 1609, the Haudenosaunee Confederacy had already been an an advanced participatory democratic league of 5 nations possibly since 1192.
 While the Europeans lacked evidence of their odd claim to being more advanced in social sciences, they did have more advanced weaponry.
 Typical of the thinking of Empire builders, might was believed to be right.
 They use their savagery to claim supremacy and "civilization".